robert-koch-institut/Appendix_Potential_COVID-19_test_fraud_detection/Readme.md

 If all test sites that are conspicuous by at least one statistical method are considered, the positive overlap also increases by 50.5% (47 test centers of the 93 test centers conspicuous by health authorities were classified also as conspicuous by at least one of the statistical methods).
 The negative overlap decreases to 78.1% (table 6).
 If test sites are considered to be conspicuous in the combination of at least 2 methods, the positive and negative overlap is comparable to that of the individual methods.
 A more detailed descrition of the comparison can be found in the "Outcomes" section of our corsponding publication:

-> Bosnjak M, Dahm S, Kuhnert R, Weihrauch D, Schaffrath Rosario A, Hurraß J, Schmich P, Wieler L und Nießen J (2024): COVID-19 test fraud detection: Findings from a pilot study comparing conventional and statistical approaches.
+> Bosnjak M, Dahm S, Kuhnert R, Weihrauch D, Schaffrath Rosario A, Hurraß J, Schmich P und Wieler L (2024): Potential COVID-19 test fraud detection: Findings from a pilot study comparing conventional and statistical approaches.
+J Health Monit.
+2024;9(2):e 12100.
+DOI: [10.25646/12100](https://doi.org/10.25646/12100).

 **Table 6: Positive and negative overlap and share of incrementally identified potentially fraudulent test centers by statistical approaches**